srujan5570/ios-play/README.md

 ## Usage

 1. Launch the app
+2. The CastarSDK will automatically initialize
-2. Enter your client ID in the text field
+3. Enter your CastarSDK client ID in the text field
-3. Tap "Submit Client ID" button
+4. Tap "Initialize CastarSDK" button
-4. View the success confirmation with your entered ID
+5. View the success confirmation with your entered ID
+6. Your app is now ready to generate revenue!

+## CastarSDK Setup

+### Step 1: Apply for Client ID
+- Go to CastarSDK applications
+- Add a new application
+- Create your Client ID for iOS

+### Step 2: Integration
+The CastarSDK is already integrated in this project:
+- CastarSDK.framework is included
+- Native iOS code handles SDK initialization
+- Flutter UI provides client ID management

+### Step 3: Revenue Generation
+- After 48 hours, you'll see revenue data in your dashboard
+- The SDK automatically handles monetization
+- No additional code required

 ## Project Structure

 ```
 my_time/
 ├── lib/
-│   └── main.dart          # Main application code
+│   └── main.dart              # Main Flutter application with CastarSDK UI
+├── ios/
+│   ├── CastarSDK.framework/   # CastarSDK framework
+│   ├── Runner/
+│   │   └── AppDelegate.swift  # Native iOS code with CastarSDK integration
+│   └── Podfile               # CocoaPods configuration
+├── .github/workflows/
+│   └── ios-ipa-build.yml     # GitHub Actions for iOS builds
 ├── pubspec.yaml              # Dependencies and app configuration
-├── README.md             # This file
+└── README.md                 # This file
-└── ios/                  # iOS-specific configuration
 ```

 ## Dependencies